RE

 DNA

 At Pennoweth, the culture of our DNA also aids and supports the teaching of R.E.
 Weekly timetabled lessons, revisiting familiar concepts through our spiral curriculum and developing children’s understanding of the learning process ensures that they feel safe and able to engage in the challenge and enjoyment of learning.
 Through the sequenced building blocks of progression, the needs of each child are carefully considered in every lesson, and the guidance and support they receive through rich social relationships, with adults and peers, ensures that they feel valued and loved.
 Children are able to be responsible by respecting, valuing and celebrating other beliefs and cultures.
-They take responsibility for their own learning by following established learning routines, selecting and using resources appropriately, working collaboratively and independently, and seeking and providing support where needed.
 They are engaged, motivated and purposeful in their learning.
-Their understanding is developed through exploration of key concepts, texts and practices.
 This is fostered through creative and inspiring activities such as the use of artefacts, visitor assemblies, workshops with local specialists and educational visits which energise their thinking and questioning and provide opportunities to develop and express ideas.
-Through the building blocks of their new knowledge, they are able to revisit and explore familiar concepts further as they progress through the school.
-Opportunities to explore concepts in greater depth ensure that all pupils are sufficiently challenged.
 Our RE curriculum ensures that Pennoweth children are critically reflective, religiously literate pupils who are ready to apply their growing understanding of religion and belief to their understanding of themselves, the world and their own experience within it.

 ‘I loved sharing all about my faith with my friends and learning about Christianity’.